Skip to content

 Commodities – at a glance

-• Gold is expected to remain rangebound around USD 3,400/oz until US growth risks and trade policy become clearer.
+• Gold to stay rangebound around USD 3,400/oz over the next 1-3 months until US growth risks become clearer.

-• Oversupply remains the dominant theme in oil markets.
+• Excess supply in the oil market remains a headwind.
 We expect West Texas Intermediate (WTI) crude oil prices to trade in a range around USD 65/bbl over the next 3-12 months.
 Geopolitical risks may result in temporary spikes in oil prices.

 Oil